librenms/librenms/doc/General/Security.md

 Please ensure you keep your install [up to date](Updating.md).

+## Trusted Proxies

+When using a reverse proxy, you may restrict the hosts allowed to forward headers to LibreNMS.
+By default this allows all proxies, due to legacy reasons.

+Set APP_TRUSTED_PROXIES in your .env to an empty string or the urls to the proxies allowed to forward.

 # Reporting vulnerabilities

 Like anyone, we appreciate the work people put in to find flaws in